 The Bottom Line: Blueberries are not only safe for dogs but they are a nutritional powerhouse of a snack that provides your dog with whole body health.

-1 Potential Side Effects of Oranges for Dogs
+2 Potential Disadvantages of Blueberries for Dogs

 Blueberries are one of the few berries that have been studied and tested with dogs, and have been shown to be safe and even improve their health.
-Feeding blueberries to dogs have no side effects, provided that you do so in moderation and monitor your canine.
+Feeding these to dogs have no side effects, provided that you do so in moderation and monitor your canine.

 However, when giving too many blueberries for dogs, there's one potential adverse effect:

-1. Gastrointestinal issues in dogs.
+1. Gastrointestinal Upset in dogs.

 Feeding an excess of blueberries to your dog may upset his stomach, causing either constipation or diarrhea due to high amount of natural sugars in blueberries.